KhyeLerk/testAdes1/worksheets/wireframes/basic_frontend_data_viewer.md

 #### Good Points

-1. Pagination shows multiple pages for quick access.
+1. Pagination tool meets functionality requirement.
 2. Amount of rows shown per page can be manipulated which can be useful to show more data.
+3. Page size has a drop down which can be effective in some instances.
+4. Simple UI allows admin to easily locate appropriate data.

 #### Bad Points

-1. May need more advanced search/filter system for different attributes.
+1. May need more advanced search/filter system to search for different attributes and columns.
-2. Data with many column may be bad.
+2. Data with many column may be bad as it may look too compact making it hard to view data.

 ### Justification 3